George W. Bryan

-George W. Bryan (April 5, 1946 – January 6, 2023) was an American businessman, former Chief Executive Officer of Sara Lee Foods, Senior VP of Sara Lee Corporation, and founder of Old Waverly Golf Club.
+George W. Bryan (April 5, 1944 – January 6, 2023) was an American businessman who was Chief Executive Officer of Sara Lee Foods, Senior VP of Sara Lee Corporation, and founder of Old Waverly Golf Club.

 Biography

-George Bryan was born in West Point, Mississippi in 1946.
+George Bryan was born in West Point, Mississippi on April 5, 1944.
 He graduated from West Point High School, where he then attended Mississippi State University in nearby Starkville.
 Bryan completed his undergraduate degree in 1968 with a degree in Business Administration.
-He passed away on the morning of January 6, 2023 of natural causes.
+He died on the morning of January 6, 2023, at the age of 78.

 Bryan Foods

 After graduation Bryan began working for Bryan Foods, his family's meat products manufacturing business based in West Point.
 Shortly after he began working, Bryan Foods was acquired by Sara Lee Corporation.
 After working in cost accounting, he became production manager and vice president of sales before being named president of Bryan Foods in 1974.

 Sara Lee Corporation

 Bryan further advanced to the role of Senior Vice President of Sara Lee Corporation in 1983 and moved to the company's meat group offices in West Tennessee.
 Under Bryan's guidance Sara Lee's meat division produced more than $3.5 billion in annual sales.
 He continued working until retirement as Senior Vice President of Sara Lee Corporation and CEO of Sara Lee Foods.